State of the Union: Donald Trump heralds America's 'blazing' future | DW | 05.02.2020

 Democratic women in white

-Many Democratic women wore white to show support for suffragettes a century after women earned the right to vote.
+Many Democratic women attending the State of the Union wore white to show support for suffragettes a century after women earned the right to vote.

 Some also had green Equal Rights Amendment pins ahead of an expected vote on the issue in the House of Representatives, one of the US chambers of congress.